OGRECave/ogre/Docs/src/hardware-buffers.md

 </dd> <dt>type</dt> <dd>

-This defines the data type of the vertex input, including it’s size.
+This defines the data type of the vertex input, including its size.
 This is an important element because as GPUs become more advanced, we can no longer assume that position input will always require 3 floating point numbers, because programmable vertex pipelines allow full control over the inputs and outputs.
 This part of the element definition covers the basic type and size, e.g. VET\_FLOAT3 is 3 floating point numbers - the meaning of the data is dealt with in the next parameter.

 </dd> <dt>semantic</dt> <dd>